The National Mall Levee

 Recognizing that the closure design had to be compatible with the Mall's cultural and historic landscape and coordinated among many jurisdictions, NCPC facilitated an intense inter-agency effort to design, review and fund this $9.5 million project.

-Construction on the post and panel closure and retaining walls began in 2010 with completion expected in summer 2012.
+Construction on the post and panel closure and retaining walls began in 2010.

 Stormwater Drainage Flooding